OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

 websocket.connect();
 ```

+---

+### Using OpenVidu Server RPC protocol

+Taking the references from [OpenVidu Server RPC protocol](https://openvidu.io/docs/developing/rpc/){:target="_blank"}, we will be able call to the **OpenVidu Server methods** and **receive the events** from OpenVidu Server.

+As OpenVidu Server implements standard [JsonRpc 2.0](https://www.jsonrpc.org/specification){:target="_blank"}, each call to a remote method must include a unique `id` property to identify it.
+This `id` helps us identify which message received afterwards is the response to that particular call.
+In this case, our `CustomWebSocket` class stores this information in atomic integer objects (one for each type of RPC method).

-#### We listen the server events
+#### Listening to OpenVidu Server events

 We need an extra method to handle de messages from openvidu server.
-This will be essential in order to know when the **ice candidates** arrives, when a **new user has been joined** to the room or when the **participant has left** the session.
+This will be essential in order to know when **ice candidates** arrive, when a **new user joined** the session, when a **user published a video to the session** or when some **participant left** the session.

 ```java
 private void handleServerEvent(JSONObject json) throws JSONException {